-“Wait, before you go-” before I could finished I was cut of by a muffled curse outside the door.
-I saw the image of a guys head running away.
+“Wait, before you go-” before I could finish, I was cut of by a muffled curse outside the door.
+I saw the shadow of someone running away.

-Alyssa sprinted out of the room following the guy while I followed.
-I was a fast runner but Alyssa was much quicker than I was.
+Alyssa sprinted out of the room, following the guy and I was right on her heels.
+I was a fast runner but Alyssa was much faster than I was.
 I never realized that before.
 She caught up to him just as he got outside.
 She grabbed his arm and tried pulling him back.
-I recognized him as one of the guys in the Rescuers; Kevin.
+I recognized him instantly.
+It was Kevin.

 “Let go of me!”
 He screamed at her.
-She didn’t, though.
+She ignored him.

 “Where’s Bryan?”
 She demanded.

 “I don’t know.
-How ‘bout you go ask him?”
+Go ask him yourself."
 He sneered.